He Killed One And Raped Two Others. 20 Years Later, His DNA Helped Police Put Him Behind Bars.

 - He Was Caught Swindling An Acquaintance In A Botched Drug Deal.
 Then, He Killed The Man And His Family.

-According to prosecutors, on April 15, 2000, officers responded to the 2400 Block of Robinwood, where they found Logan raped and strangled to death in her apartment in the Toledo, Ohio, area.
+According to prosecutors, on April 15, 2000, officers found Logan raped and strangled to death in her apartment in the Toledo, Ohio, area.

 At the time, all investigators had was a description of the perpetrator, but they had no suspect.
 Five months later, the suspect struck again after raping a 17-year-old woman close to the University of Toledo.

 Two months later, a 13-year-old, who was on her way to school, was raped by a man fitting the same description as the suspect.
-Despite the frustration of solving the crime spree, investigators carefully stored away biological remains from each crime scene.
-Hence, over the years, with technological advancement, authorities developed a DNA profile and uploaded it onto the federal DNA database.
+Despite the frustration of solving the crime spree, investigators carefully stored away forensic evidence from each crime scene.
+Over the years, with technological advancement, authorities developed a DNA profile and uploaded it onto the federal DNA database.

 “Oh, it was absolutely essential, and some of the labs we worked with, as well as genealogy that they do from DNA, what they got was hands-down one of the most important things that happened in this particular case, along with good police work in the beginning to preserve that DNA for testing in the long-term,” said Assistant Lucas County Prosecutor Michael Bahner, reported 13 ABC.